 Ann Lloyd stated that, as Chair of the Regional Partnership Board (RPB), the areas of focus are extremely helpful and will allow us to share our plans together.
 She said that they should ask if there was anything the RPB could do to inform the baseline.

 Andrew P – thanked Ann Lloyd.
-He stated that Natasha Harris and Phil Diamond, co-ordinating the work of the RPB, are actively involved in the oversight of the four groups
+He stated that Natasha Harris and Phil Diamond, co-ordinating the work of the RPB, are actively involved in the oversight of the four groups.

 Cllr Hunt supported Cllr Jane Mudd’s offer in assisting in aligning with the work of the RPB.